ilyriyuu/ilyriyuu/README.md

 //etc...

-.. not many i know... but i have other animes i like too! you can mention other fandoms and i mightve heard of them!
+.. not many i know... but i have other animes i like too! you can mention other fandoms and i mightve heard of them,,

 old interests/fandoms i left: